Peterskhan/DFXObjectpool/README.md

 - Handle non-copyable object types

 ### License
-This project (alongside with all my future work) is released under the terms of the GNU General Public License v3.0.
+This project is released under the terms of the GNU General Public License v3.0.
 You can copy, modify and reuse it at your demand, as long as you release your code under the same license.
 You can find the license in the LICENSE.md file, or visit the official page here:
 https://www.gnu.org/licenses/gpl-3.0.en.html